pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 *Rationale*: the code is simply easier to read when prepared like this

-*How to check*": manually
+*How to check*: manually

 #### M4 (Indent)

 *Rule*: Use only spaces (i.e. no tabs), and indent TWO spaces at a time.

-*Rationale*: two whitespaces is enough.
-It makes the lines not too long
+*Rationale*: two whitespaces are enough.
+It does not makes the lines too long

-*How to check*": manually
+*How to check*: manually

 #### M5 (Variable declaration):